What Is the Minimum Legal Working Age in Ohio?

 Federal child labor laws state that the minimum age to work is 14, although there are some exceptions.
-In addition, child labor laws in each state may also indicate the minimum age to work and which permits juveniles need to do so.
+Also, child labor laws in each state may also indicate the minimum age to work.
+Each state will also designate which permits a juvenile needs to be able to work in that state.
 When there is a conflict between federal and state laws, the more restrictive law will apply.

 For example, Ohio teens in the 14-15 age bracket may not work before 7 a.m. or after 7 p.m.
 Additionally, they may not work more than three hours on a school day or more than 18 hours in a school week.
 They're also prohibited from working during school hours unless their employment is related to a vocational training program.
 Overall, this means that young teens will not be able to give up school to work full-time.

 Even when school is not in session because of winter, spring or summer breaks, young teens don't have free range in the workplace.
 They still may not work before 7 a.m., but they can work after 9 p.m.
 They're also prohibited from working more than eight hours per day or more than 40 hours per week.